sundeep-kp/Auto-login-framework/README.md

 # Auto-login-framework
-Currently constructed especially for cyberoam login for IIITnr internet portal.
-May develop into a multi tool later on.
+<p>Currently constructed especially for cyberoam login for IIITnr internet portal.
+May develop into a multi tool later on.</p>

-Instructions to install :-
+<p>Instructions to install :-</p>

-Make sure you download this entire directory:-
+<p>Make sure you download this entire directory:-</p>

-it should include these files:- cyberoam-autologin/
+<p>it should include these files:- cyberoam-autologin/</p>

 ├── install.sh                 # installer script (sets up everything)